The Great Academies, the Masters and the Students

 Virtuosity and Passion: The Double Bass between Past and Present

-In the second concert of the series, Maestro Giuseppe Ettorre, double bass teacher at the Accademia Chigiana in Siena and first double bass at the Teatro alla Scala in Milan, will be joined by his brillant student, Fabio Buzzi, currently first double bass at the Teatro San Carlo in Naples, and by the pianist, Pierluigi Di Tella.
+In the second concert of the series, Maestro Giuseppe Ettorre, double bass teacher at the Accademia Chigiana in Siena and first double bass at the Teatro alla Scala in Milan, will be joined by his brillant student, Fabrizio Buzzi, currently first double bass at the Teatro San Carlo in Naples, and by the pianist, Pierluigi Di Tella.
 This concert, in which virtuosity is the protagonist, will guide the audience on a journey through the world of the double bass, with a programme ranging from historical to contemporary compositions.
 It will start with Giovanni Bottesini, move onto Franz Schubert and Gustav Mahler, up to the present day with a piece by Nicola Sani dedicated to Ettorre, which had its world premiere at La Scala in 2024.
 A concert that, thanks to the meeting between masters and students, will offer the audience not only a virtuosity of the highest level, but also a reflection on the transmission of musical tradition through the generations.
 An event aimed at lovers of chamber music and those who want to discover the double bass in a new, original light.

 Repetition and Rhythm